 |3.4||Review and recommend the need for policy or guidance to address generic or specific construction safety issues arising from construction safety assessments of DOE sites.|

-Conduct special interest projects at the direction of AU-11.
-Typical projects may include:
+Conduct special interest projects at the direction of AU-11 or as selected by the Committee.
+For example:

 3.5.1 Analyses of DOE construction accident/incident data and/or inspection results to identify trends and advise on corrective actions;